Turning 65, Some Hard Learned Lessons of a Retiree.

 Well, Here I am.

-First, let me mention that I really had a great time over the last 6+ months traveling across the southern part of this great country of ours, in our RV.
-It was one of those "Bucket List" things that the wife and I always wanted to do, and we did!
+First, let me mention that my wife and I really had a great time over the last 12 months or so traveling across the southern half of this great country of ours We have an RV, an it purchase was one of those "Bucket List" things that the wife and I always wanted to do, and we did!

-Along the way, we spent a considerable amount of time, sitting in Bars, on Beaches and in casual restaurants just enjoying ourselves and often talking to the other patrons about my impending retirement.
-This brought on more conversations about their imminent retirement, and what it means now, and what it will mean in the future.
+Along the way, we spent a considerable amount of time sitting; in Bars, on Beaches and in casual restaurants just enjoying ourselves and shedding many of the psychological thoughts that build up in a 9-to-5 person's brain over the decades of a career.
+We would often talk to the other patrons about the whole concept of retirement.
+This brought on more conversations about their imminent retirement, what that means now, and what it will mean in the future.

-And, looking back at those conversations, there is a lot of confusion on such subjects as; when to retire, how much money you need, how much insurance you need, and how you will take care of yourself, among other things.
+And, looking back at those conversations, that was when we recognized the confusion in many people's heads over such subjects as; when to retire, how much money you need, how much insurance you need, and how you will take care of yourself, among other things.

-And, while traveling, I also spent a lot of this time, on my PC, researching this insanely confusing subject hoping I would learn enough to make the appropriate decisions for myself and my wife.
+While we traveled, I also spent a lot of this time on my PC, researching this insanely confusing subject, hoping I would learn enough to make the appropriate decisions for myself and my wife.

 And, honestly, when you "sift the Wheat from the Chaff" I found that there is a heck of a lot more Chaff than Wheat lying around for us Boomers to go through.